 Aaron Van Beek, CEO

-Aaron Van Beek serves as the Board President and CEO for Midwest Honor Flight.
-While volunteering as the President & Director of Midwest Honor Flight, he taught third grade at Kinsey Elementary in Sioux Center, Iowa for 4 years after graduating from Dordt College.
-Aaron also serves as the volunteer location coordinator for the South Dakota Veterans Cemetery Wreaths Across America and is a member of the Sons of the American Legion Squadron 199 of Sioux Center and of the VFW Auxiliary Unit 628 of Sioux Falls.
-He also serves on the Board of Directors for Siouxland Philanthropy.
-Although not having served in the military himself, his passion for Veterans comes from three of his great-grandfathers (WWII), one grandfather (Vietnam), and one sister (current), all who served honorably in the US Army and the US Army Air Corp.
+Aaron Van Beek serves as the Board President and Chief Executive Officer of Midwest Honor Flight.
+After graduating from Dordt College, he spent four years teaching third grade at Kinsey Elementary in Sioux Center, Iowa, while simultaneously volunteering as President & Director of the organization.
+Aaron also serves as the volunteer location coordinator for the South Dakota Veterans Cemetery Wreaths Across America program and is a member of both the Sons of the American Legion Squadron 199 in Sioux Center and the VFW Auxiliary Unit 628 in Sioux Falls.
+Although he has not served in the military himself, his deep passion for honoring Veterans is rooted in strong family ties—three great-grandfathers (WWII), one grandfather (Vietnam), and a sister and brother-in-law (current service), all of whom served honorably in the U.S. Army or U.S. Army Air Corps.

 • Elaine Leusink serves as the Welcome Home Coordinator for each flight.
 She works at Premier Communications in Sioux Center and resides with her husband Bill in Sioux Center, Iowa.
 They have four children and nine grandchildren.
 In addition to her involvement with Midwest Honor Flight, she is also very active in her church and serves as the volunteer Location Coordinator for Sioux Center Wreaths Across America.
 She also is a member of the Iowa Chapter of the American Gold Star Mothers and the Doornink-Brunsting American Legion Auxiliary Unit 199.
 When asked about Honor Flight, Elaine had this to say, "I became involved with Midwest Honor Flight because of our oldest son.
 He was a United States Marine and served in Iraq which is where we lost him in combat.
 For me working with our Veterans helps me feel close to our son, and also anything that I can do to make sure these Veterans get all of the honor and healing that they need and deserve in their lives is worth everything to me."
 Elaine joined the Board of Directors in 2017.